 Born and raised in Bangladesh, Fayeza completed her MA from the English Department of Dhaka University, Bangladesh before coming to the US.
 A Fulbright scholar, she then earned an MA and a PhD in English from the University of Florida.

 Fayeza Hasanat is an academic writer by vocation and a creative writer by avocation.
 The Bird Catcher and Other Stories, her debut story collection was published in November 2018 (Jaded Ibis Press).
 Bengal Lights Publishers has published its Bangladesh edition in the same year.
-Her second story collection, A Serenade of Love is scheduled to be published from Bangladesh in 2020.
+Her second story collection, A Serenade of Love is scheduled to be published soon.
 She is currently at work on a novel.

 A mother of two, Fayeza lives with her husband in Orlando, Florida, where she plans to stay forever: soaked in rain and drenched in sun.